mcb5637/BTX_CAC_Compatibility/README.md

 Optional:
  - If you want Urban vehicles to leave blood on destruction, look at CACs settings and change "DrawBloodChance" to 0.3
+ - manual deployment can be enabled via CU, set "DeployManual": to true to do so (warning: laggy)

  - TODO: Vehicles?

+Credits:
+- CMiSSioN for CustomBundle
+- everyone involved in RougeTech (also Crackfox for Vanilla CAC) for examples and inspiration on how to use CB
+- Haree for BTX